tenac1337/Vexa/backend/SCREEN_CONTEXT_FEATURES.md

 This makes screen context invisible to the user while providing maximum contextual intelligence.

-The enhanced screen context system transforms Pi from a simple assistant into a contextually-aware companion that understands your digital environment and can provide truly intelligent, situational assistance.
+The enhanced screen context system transforms Vexa from a simple assistant into a contextually-aware companion that understands your digital environment and can provide truly intelligent, situational assistance.